ofajardo/pyreadr/README.md

 ### Reading timestamps and timezones

-R datetime objects (POSIXct and POSIXlt) are internally stored as UTC timestamps, and may have additional timezone information if the user set it explicitly. librdata cannot retrieve that timezone information.
+R datetime objects (POSIXct and POSIXlt) are internally stored as UTC timestamps, and may have additional timezone information if the user set it explicitly.
 If no timezone information was set by the user R uses the local timezone for display.

-As timezone information is not available from librdata, pyreadr display UTC time by default, which will not match the display in R. You can set explicitly some timezone (your local timezone for example) with the argument timezone for the function read_r
+librdata cannot retrieve that timezone information, therefore pyreadr display UTC time by default, which will not match the display in R. You can set explicitly some timezone (your local timezone for example) with the argument timezone for the function read_r